claytoncollie/claytoncollie/README.md

 ### Hi there, I'm Clayton 👋

-- 🔭 I’m currently working for @10up
+- 🔭 I’m currently working for @10up as a Senior Web Engineer.
-- 🌱 I’m currently building with PHP and React
+- 🌱 I’m currently building with PHP and React.
-- ⚡ Fun fact **I am a WordPress Core Contributor**
+- ⚡ Fun fact; I'm a WordPress Core Contributor.